maroontress/StyleChecker/doc/rules/NullCheckAfterDeclaration.md

 ## Description

-This rule reports diagnostic information of the declaration of the local variable followed by the null check.
+This rule reports diagnostic information of the declaration of the local variable followed by the null check if the initial value is a reference.
 With a declaration pattern, you can declare a new local variable initialized with a nullable value or reference and then check whether the value is `null`.

 When the local variable declaration is an explicit type declaration and has multiple declarators, this analyzer covers only the last variable.

+This analyzer does not cover cases where the declared local variables are of value types.

 Note that the default diagnostic severity of this analyzer is [Information][diagnostic-severity].